 The cost of any share-based payments to employees is measured by reference to the fair value of the equity instruments at the date at which they are granted.
 The fair value of share options granted is determined using the Black-Scholes model, taking into account the terms and conditions upon which the options were granted.
 The fair value of any performance rights granted is equal to the share price at the grant date, less any discount required to reflect any market based vesting conditions.
 Performance rights with performance based vesting conditions are expensed over expected vesting periods based on the board's best estimate of the number of Performance Rights expected to vest.
-The Group made no share based payments during the year.
 Refer to note 17 for further details.